Sheikh Bedreddin: Revolt of 1416

-After Musa’s defeat by Ottoman sultan Mehmed I in 1413, Bedreddin was exiled to Iznik, and his followers were dispossessed of their timars.
+After Musa's defeat by Ottoman sultan Mehmed I in 1413, Bedreddin was exiled to İznik, and his followers were dispossessed of their timars.
 However, he soon decided to capitalize on the climate of opposition to Mehmed I following the disorder of the still-fresh interregnum.
 Leaving his exile in Iznik in 1415, Bedreddin made his way to Sinop and from there across the Black Sea to Wallachia.
 In 1416, he raised the standard of revolt against the Ottoman state.

-Most of the revolts that ensued took place in regions of Izmir, Dobrudja, and Saruhan.
+Most of the revolts that ensued took place in regions of İzmir, Dobruja, and Saruhan.
 The majority of his followers were Turcomans.
 The rest included frontier ghazis, dispossessed sipahis, medrese students, and Christian peasants.
-The first of these rebellions was kindled in Karaburun, near Izmir.
+The first of these rebellions was kindled in Karaburun, near İzmir.
 There, Borkluje Mustafa, one of Bedreddin’s foremost disciples, instigated an idealistic popular revolt by preaching the communal ownership of property and the equality of Muslims and Christians.
-Most those who revolted were Turkish nomads, but Borkluje’s followers also included many Christians.
+Most those who revolted were Turkish nomads, but Borkluje's followers also included many Christians.
 In total, approximately 6,000 people revolted against the Ottoman state in Karaburun.
-Torlak Kemal, another of Bedreddin’s followers, led another rebellion in Manisa, and Bedreddin himself was the leader of a revolt in Dobrudja, in contemporary northeastern Bulgaria.
-The heartland for the Dobrudja revolt was in the Deliorman region south of the Danube Delta.
+Torlak Kemal, another of Bedreddin’s followers, led another rebellion in Manisa, and Bedreddin himself was the leader of a revolt in Dobruja, in contemporary northeastern Bulgaria.
+The heartland for the Dobruja revolt was in the Deliorman region south of the Danube Delta.
 Bedreddin found disciples among many who were discontent with sultan Mehmed; he became a figurehead for those who felt they had been disenfranchised by the sultan, including disgruntled marcher lords and many of those who had been given timars by Bedreddin as Musa's kadiasker, which had been revoked by Mehmed.

 These uprisings posed a serious challenge to the authority of Mehmed I as he attempted to reunite the Ottoman Empire and govern his Balkan provinces.
 Although they were all eventually stifled, the series of coordinated revolts instigated by Bedreddin and his disciples was suppressed after only great difficulty.
 Torlak Kemal's rebellion in Manisa was crushed and he was executed, along with thousands of his followers.
 Borkluje's rebellion put up more of a fight than the others, defeating first the army of the governor of Saruhan and then that of the Ottoman governor Ali Bey, before it was finally crushed by the Vizier Bayezid Pasha.
 According to the Greek historian Doukas, Bayezid slaughtered unconditionally to ensure the rebellion's defeat, and Borkluje was executed along with two thousand of his followers.
-Sheikh Bedreddin's own Dobrudja rebellion was a short-lived one, and came to an end when Bedreddin was apprehended by Mehmed's forces and taken to Serres.
+Sheikh Bedreddin's own Dobruja rebellion was a short-lived one, and came to an end when Bedreddin was apprehended by Mehmed's forces and taken to Serres.
 Accused of disturbing the public order by preaching religious syncretism and the communal ownership of property, he was executed in the marketplace.